SB-ENSEA/SysProgLab1/README.md

-# SysProgLab1
+# System progamming project
-System programming Lab 1
+creation of a shell using C